-Sandrina Antohi is an associate in the International Arbitration and Public International Arbitration practices.
+Sandrina Antohi is a Senior Associate in the International Arbitration and Public International Arbitration practices.

 Her experience includes international commercial and investment arbitrations conducted under the ICSID, ICC, HKIAC and UNCITRAL Rules, concerning energy, construction and commercial disputes.

 Sandrina has also acted as secretary to an arbitral tribunal in an ad hoc commercial arbitration.

 Sandrina is a member of Shearman & Sterling’s Human Rights at Sea Arbitration team.
 A collaboration between Shearman & Sterling and UK-based charity Human Rights at Sea, this innovative project seeks to develop a system for the arbitration of complaints concerning human rights abuses at sea.

 International arbitrations on which Sandrina Antohi has worked include the representation of:

 - Ukraine, Respondent in an SCC arbitration in Stockholm brought by VEB.RF.
 The dispute relates to sanctions and other measures allegedly targeting Russian banks in Ukraine after 2014.
 The claims are brought under the 1998 Ukraine-Russia bilateral investment treaty.

 - A leading European energy group, Claimant in a UNCITRAL arbitration against the Kingdom of Spain under the Energy Charter Treaty.
 The dispute relates to measures taken by Spain in the renewable energy sector.

 - Alpiq AG in proceedings initiated by our client to request the partial annulment of the Award rendered on 9 November 2018 in an ICSID arbitration against Romania (ICSID Case No. ARB/14/28).
 The dispute concerns electricity generation and distribution operations and the claims in the underlying arbitration were brought under the Energy Charter Treaty as well as the Switzerland-Romania bilateral investment treaty.